codebyvivekprakash/vivekyadavktr/README.md

 ---

 👋 **Hello World!
-I'm Vivek Kumar Yadav**, an Electrical Engineering student with a passion for crafting digital experiences through web development.
+I'm Vivek Prakash**, an Electrical Engineering student with a passion for crafting digital experiences through web development.
 Currently pursuing my B.Tech at Jodhpur Institute of Engineering & Technology, I have a strong foundation in PHP, JavaScript, MySQL, and WordPress.
 My journey in the tech realm extends beyond the academic corridors; as a former Web Developer at Victory Mantra Pvt.
 Ltd., I contributed to diverse projects, gaining hands-on experience in WordPress themes and plugins.

 🚀 **Project Explorer:** I've delved into creating a dynamic News Blog Web App, ensuring real-time access to the latest happenings.
 Additionally, I'm architecting a College Management System to streamline academic processes.